 4.1.2.
 CRD material risk takers identified within significant banking subsidiaries on an individual basis

-Within significant Natixis subsidiaries that are subject to the CRD, employees whose professional activities have a significant impact on the risk profile of their entity on an individual basis are also identified as material risk takers.
+Within significant Natixis subsidiaries that are subject to the CRD, employees whose professional activities are likely to have a significant impact on the risk profile of their entity on an individual basis are also identified as material risk takers.